Good political moments are those when the fog suddenly clears and a shift in the balance of forces is revealed.

 Once again, a case of child abuse becomes not about the perpetrators but indigenous parents.

-Wednesday, 12 December 2007 State of the parties Comments Off
+Wednesday, 12 December 2007 State of the parties Comments Off on What a political crisis looks like – an update

 The Liberal party resembles a car that has gone over a cliff but is suspended on a ledge above the abyss.
 It sits precariously in an unstable stability because the next move will be even worse.